-In most cases, only current University of Arkansas, Fayetteville, students, faculty, and staff may access databases and electronic journals remotely.
+In most cases, only current University of Arkansas, Fayetteville, students, faculty, and staff may access databases, electronic books, and electronic journals remotely.

-Researchers and community members who are not current U of A students, faculty, or staff are welcome to use most databases and electronic journals while in the library, but they may not access these resources remotely.
-Certain further restrictions and fees apply to some databases.
+Researchers, alumni, and community members who are not current U of A students, faculty, or staff are welcome to use most databases, electronic books, and electronic journals while in the library, but they may not access these resources remotely.
+Certain further restrictions apply to some databases.

 Visiting or adjunct faculty should contact their sponsoring department regarding their status on the campus student and faculty information systems.

 Continuing Student Access

 To be eligible for remote access to electronic resources, students must be enrolled in at least one hour of credit or be pre-registered for the following semester.
 (Graduate Student Handbook, "Use of Electronic Resources of the Library").

 Students who wish to retain library privileges for a short time while they complete theses or other academic requirements may be granted "Affiliate" status in the UAConnect student information system by their college or the Graduate School.
 Students seeking such extensions must appeal to the appropriate college or school office.
 Extensions and length of time granted are determined by academic departments, colleges, and the Graduate School, not by the library.